 Important things to know

-Cost
+- Cost

 Dues typically cover national fees for materials, programming, and insurance while local fees cover expenses at the campus level.
 Each individual fraternity/sorority sets and collects its own membership dues; therefore, while looking into which organization is right for you, be sure to ask about associated costs.
-All organizations should be able to provide you with a list detailing how your dues are expensed.
+All organizations should be able to provide you with a list detailing how your dues are expensed. - Time Commitment

 Membership intake or new member education can be anywhere between 4-12 weeks depending on the organization.
 During this time, you’ll learn more about the national organization and its history, the local chapter, and other items each national fraternity/sorority expects its members to know as a condition of membership.
 A good estimate for time to set aside would be around 4-5 hours a week.
 Once initiated, your time commitment with the chapter is what you make it to be.

-Joining an organization with a Religious Affiliation
+Joining an organization with a religious affiliation

-Interested in joining an organization with a Religious Affiliation?
+Interested in joining an organization with a religious affiliation?

 Fraternities with a religious affiliation conduct informal recruitment.
 However, sororities with a religious affiliation participate in Panhellenic Formal Recruitment.